-For youngsters (As noted on first page) go to my YouTube page at “Keith Gregson” and join in the regularly updated fun during the crisis.
+For youngsters (As noted on first page) go to my YouTube page at “Keith Gregson” and join in the regularly updated fun.

 For adults Go to the The Ashbrooke Boys and Shetland pages for details of free copies of online books.
-The idea is that, during the current crisis, people might enjoy the content but also make suggestions for improvement – which is possible with online publications.
+The idea is that, during what are tough times, people might enjoy the content but also make suggestions for improvement – which is possible with online publications.
 Just e-mail me and I will send copies of it/them as an attachment.
 I have made this decision as I know there may be many of you at home and with time on your hands.
 If interested in my ‘revived by coronavirus’ involvement with research into ‘music of the past’ (n.b. now frightened to use the words ‘folk’ or ‘traditional’), you will find references to past work scattered across the web site.

-What I was up to in 2020 when times were different Early in February acted as an ‘expert’ speaker and adviser at the South West Family History Show in Bristol for the second year running.
+What I was up when times were different Acted as an ‘expert’ speaker and adviser at the South West Family History Show in Bristol for the second year running.
 In early summer and autumn involved as an expert (Social and Sporting Historian) in three online shows run by Family Tree magazine and The Genealogist.
 Also at the recent online London Show ( September 2021).
-In addition until March I continued my involvement in music at the Peacock pub, PopRecs and the Stumble Inn in Sunderland (q.v. online).
+In addition until March 2020 I continued my involvement in music at the Peacock pub, PopRecs and the Stumble Inn in Sunderland (q.v. online).

-I have now completed a blog on Ashbrooke Sports Club’s remarkable history and its archives (which, until recently, I curated).
+I have now finished with a blog on Ashbrooke Sports Club’s remarkable history and its archives (which, until recently, I curated).
 This contains a great deal on the club’s history over almost 200 years and, yet again, is something which folks can browse if looking for something to do.
 Catch up with the blog at;

-I have had major articles published in Family Tree magazine in 2019 and 2020 have at least one commissioned for 2021.
-I also write on a regular basis for the online monthly and hard copy annual Discover Your Ancestors with three articles already commissioned for 2021.
-You can see this via the Genealogist web site.
+I have had major articles published in Family Tree magazine in between 2019 and 2021.
+I also write on a regular basis for the online monthly and hard copy annual Discover Your Ancestors with three articles published in 2021.
+You can see these via the Genealogist web site.